Key Takeaways

 By plotting Cpk contours on the response surface, engineers can visually identify the “sweet spot” — the parameter region where Cpk is maximized across all critical quality metrics simultaneously.

-• 80% fewer experiments: Bayesian optimization finds the optimal window in 20-40 runs instead of 200+
+• 80% fewer experiments (Modeled; offline-lab target): Bayesian optimization finds the optimal window in 20-40 runs instead of 200+

-• 2-5% yield improvement: Operating at the true center of the process window rather than a locally optimal point
+• 2-5% yield improvement (Modeled; offline-lab target): Operating at the true center of the process window rather than a locally optimal point

-• 3x faster time-to-production: New recipes qualified in days instead of weeks
+• 3x faster time-to-production (Modeled; offline-lab target): New recipes qualified in days instead of weeks

 • Continuous adaptation: As equipment ages, the AI model detects window drift and recommends parameter adjustments